-- Replace the fencing at the terminus of Joseph-Wallowa Lake Highway that surrounds the Project powerhouse, substation, and fenced-in yard with black vinyl-coated chain-link fencing, which will be less visible than the existing galvanized chain-link fencing; - Install low-maintenance landscape improvements, (native vegetation, boulders, rock, cobble, and/or gravel) at the Project powerhouse, and the edge of the Joseph-Wallowa Lake Highway terminus.
-The intent of the landscaping would be to screen views of the fenced-in Project powerhouse yard, and make the area more attractive.
-Additionally, the landscape improvements would serve as a backdrop to the interpretive sign that is proposed recreation measures described in Section 2.2.3; - Recoat the powerhouse exterior.
+- Replace the fencing at the terminus of Joseph-Wallowa Lake Highway that surrounds the Project powerhouse, substation, and fenced-in yard with black vinyl-coated chain-link fencing, which will be less visible than the existing galvanized chain-link fencing; - Install visually compatible fencing (black vinyl-coated chain-link fencing, which will be less visible than traditional galvanized chain-link fencing) around the new tailrace outfall structure; - Install low-maintenance landscape improvements, (native vegetation, boulders, rock, cobble, and/or gravel) at the Project powerhouse, and the edge of the Joseph-Wallowa Lake Highway terminus.
+The intent of the landscaping will be to screen views of the fenced-in Project powerhouse yard, and make the area more attractive.
+Additionally, the landscape improvements will serve as a backdrop to the interpretive sign that is proposed recreation measures described in Section 2.2.3; - Recoat the powerhouse exterior.
 The light-colored powerhouse roof, which is currently visible from parts of the Chief Joseph Mountain Trail, will be recoated with a more appropriate color (i.e., darker and nonreflective).
 The color of the powerhouse siding will be changed to a dark green color similar to that of trees behind it to diminish the building's visibility at a time when the siding requires recoating.

-Although there was no regulatory requirement to address the appearance of Project facilities on nonfederal lands, and no entity suggested that the appearance of these Project facilities be improved, PacifiCorp felt that the proposed measures would improve the appearance and image of PacifiCorp property, the entry into the WWNF and Eagle Cap Wilderness, and the terminus of the Joseph-Wallowa Lake Highway.
+Although there was no regulatory requirement to address the appearance of Project facilities on nonfederal lands, and no entity suggested that the appearance of these Project facilities be improved, PacifiCorp believes that the proposed measures will improve the appearance and image of PacifiCorp property, the entry into the WWNF and Eagle Cap Wilderness, and the terminus of the Joseph-Wallowa Lake Highway.
 In addition to these measures, a number of recreation-related proposed measures were developed (Section 2.2.3) that will also improve this area's order and appearance.